How to Make a Build

 AV is all about.

-By having higher AV, you reduce the effectiveness of each hit when you get hit.
+AV, you reduce the effectiveness of each hit when you get hit.
 With very high

 AV, you can reliably take no damage at all from nearly any attack.
 A good rule of thumb is to have 2 higher